I bought my first vinyl cutter over ten years ago and have been learning ever since.

 - Boards or something to apply the decal to

-- Squeegee or old credit cards work good too.
+- Squeegee or old credit cards work well too

 - Clip art

 There are so many ways to make an extra income with a vinyl cutter, and you won't need an office full of equipment.
 I keep all my supplies in plastic crates hidden in closets and under the bed in a spare bedroom.
 I have my vinyl cutter near my computer, just like a standard printer.
 I use a fold-up table for the layout and applying the transfer tape, which can be folded and put away under the bed when guests sleep over.

 Having a vinyl cutter is a fun and exciting way to explore your creativity.
 Once you have a product designed that can sell, you can start selling on eBay or Etsy.
-Etsy is a great place to see your competition and get ideals for products to create using your cutter.
+Etsy is a great place to see your competition and get ideas for products to create using your cutter.

 A vinyl cutter is a perfect way to enhance the look of products like clocks and photo frames.
 Adding vinyl cut borders and graphics turns a dull clock or photo frame into a unique or custom made product you can easily sell.